meetshubhamku/image-converter/README.md

 Format

-- The format parameter the output image format.
+- The format parameter sets the output image format.
 If not provided default is set to 'webp'.

 ## Installation